Debt Ratios for Residential Financing

-Typically, conventional mortgages require a qualifying ratio of 28/36.
+Typically, conventional loans require a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, auto payments, child support, etcetera.
+The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt.
+For purposes of this ratio, debt includes credit card payments, car loans, child support, and the like.

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing